Murder of Yara Gambirasio: Investigation

-Bossetti proclaimed his innocence right from the arrest (stating that he suffered from epistaxis and that someone had stolen his work tools, including a knife, an awl and a trowel, possibly blood-soiled for this reason, and that the DNA proof was fabricated, due to either excessive exposure to the weather or cross-contamination), but police maintained that the sample was "of excellent quality" and Bossetti was denied any chance of a plea bargain or confession, despite his charge of life imprisonment.
+On 16 June 2014, Bossetti was arrested and accused of being the murderer.
+He consistently proclaimed his innocence, stating he suffered from nosebleeds and that someone had stolen his work tools, including a knife, an awl and a trowel, possibly blood-soiled, and that the DNA proof was fabricated, due to either excessive exposure to the weather or cross-contamination.

+He said "The tools may be mine, but the hand that killed her wasn't mine" Yet police maintained that the sample was "of excellent quality" and Bossetti was denied any chance of a plea bargain or confession, despite his charge of life imprisonment, because apparently, there was not enough DNA trace to make another test.
 His wife confirmed his alibi, but she was not believed, also based on some phone recordings.

 In January 2015, a scientific adviser to the court stated that the MtDNA of "Ignoto 1" might not match that of Bossetti, and that there might be the possibility of an error.
-According to rumors, as early as July 2013, the DNA showed no correspondence with the genetic maternal line of Massimo Bossetti (a fact explained with a comparison error among thousands of samples), while that correspondence was found after a further analysis on the illegitimate child - after the suggestion of an acquaintance - of Ester Arzuffi (the mother of the suspect).
+According to rumours, as early as July 2013, the DNA showed no correspondence with the genetic maternal line of Massimo Bossetti (a fact explained with a comparison error among thousands of samples), while that correspondence was found after a further analysis on the illegitimate child - after the suggestion of an acquaintance of Ester Arzuffi (the mother of the suspect).
 If Bossetti appears to be Guerinoni's son, there are still doubts even on the nuclear DNA and its correspondence with the profile of the suspect.
 The attorney refused, however, to question the evidence, as requested by the lawyers of Bossetti, who have repeated several times the request for release of their client, and asked to declare him not guilty in a future trial.
-Bossetti's lawyer said that «there is an obvious anomaly, the mitochondrial DNA does not match the nuclear DNA.
-This should at least make us raise a question: whether the whole process which led to the identification of DNA has been done with the most absolute correctness, or not».
+Bossetti's lawyer said that "there is an obvious anomaly, the mitochondrial DNA does not match the nuclear DNA.
+This should at least make us raise a question: whether the whole process which led to the identification of DNA has been done with the most absolute correctness, or not."

 An instructor at the gym, Silvia Brena, has been the focus of attention of Bossetti's defence.
 Her blood was found on the sleeves of Yara's jacket, identified by DNA.
-On the night of Yara's disappearance, Silvia Brena's father has said that she cried all night, although she has given no reason for this.
-Under questioning she said that she remembered nothing and could not explain why she and her brother had sent text messages to each other at the time of Yara's disappearance which they had almost immediately deleted without deleting other messages sent before and after.
+On the night of Yara's disappearance, Silvia Brena's father said that she cried all night, although she gave no reason for this.
+Under questioning, she said that she remembered nothing and could not explain why she and her brother had sent text messages to each other at the time of Yara's disappearance, which they had almost immediately deleted without deleting other messages sent before and after.

+The search for the culprit of Gambirasio's murder was one of the most extensive in Italian criminal history.